-Yesterday, I did an online seminar on how to embrace the work from home culture.
-Although I may not be able to share all that was discussed but I will like to share few things with you that will improve your productivity while you work from home.
+Yesterday, I did an online seminar on how to embrace the work-from-home culture.
+Although I may not be able to share all that was discussed I will like to share a few things with you that will improve your productivity while you work from home.
 This is in continuation with a piece I shared on this blog titled “Tips for working from home“.

 Time Map And Plan

 I called this a time map and plan because it will show you two things that are directly tied to your performance.
-Of course your performance will determine your result.
-The map is to show you the number of hours you are required to work and the achievable work load.
-When I was working from home as a freelancer, I discovered my productivity were not the same for the hours.
+Of course, your performance will determine your result.
+The map is to show you the number of hours you are required to work and the achievable workload.
+When I was working from home as a freelancer, I discovered my productivity was not the same for the hours.
 So I identified the hours with the high productivity and maximized them.

 It’s important for you to create a workspace within your home.
 Get a space or place where you are not likely to be disturbed or distracted.
 This is will help your mind to be configured to work and keep you focused.
 If you must work either from home or even in the office, your mind needs to be settled for it.
 You must be prepared psychologically.
 This is key to your performance.